Shankar-codes/Shell-Ecommerce-Project/README.md

 # 🛒 Shell Ecommerce Project

-A fully automated, shell-scripted deployment of the **RoboShop** ecommerce application on AWS EC2.
+A fully automated, shell-scripted deployment of the **ELLAMMA** ecommerce application on AWS EC2.
 This project provisions infrastructure and configures each microservice using Bash scripts, with systemd integration for process management.

 ---